-- 1 Right-click the desktop and select Personalize from the shortcut menu. - 2 Click Display Settings.
-The Display Settings window appears. - 3 Move the slider under Resolution to the left to reduce or to the right to increase the screen resolution.
+- 1 Right-click the desktop and select Personalize. - Click Display Settings.The Display Settings window appears. - 3 Move the slider under Resolution to the left to reduce or to the right to increase the screen resolution.

 You can confirm the value of the total available graphics memory and video memory.
-Right-click on the desktop, select Personalize from the shortcut menu, and click Display Settings, Advanced Settings, and the Adaptor tab.
+Right-click on the desktop, select Personalize, and click Display Settings, Advanced Settings, and the Adaptor tab.
 The value may be displayed differently from the actual memory on your computer.